JohnWCartmell/ERScript/html/change-13-Jun-2023.md

    - ERmodel2.phyiscal_enrichment..module.xslt.

 ### Proposal
 1. Simplify and regression test `ERmodel2.ts.xslt` before continuing.
+   - For improved readability
+   change the internally used element `attribute` to be `attribute_pair`.
+Note that the bit of code that produces a list of `attribute_pair`s implementing a reference relationship may be useful as a way of simplifying `xpath_enrichment..module.xslt`.
-   - replace intermediate element `dest` from template match="diagonal|along|key" mode="recursive_js_enrichment"
+   - Replace intermediate element `dest` from template match="diagonal|along|key" mode="recursive_js_enrichment"
      and replace by local variable.
 Rename variable `scope` to be `scopeTopType`.
-   - similarly remove intermediate element `dest` from templates match="riser" and match ="riser2" mode="recursive_js_enrichment"
+   - Similarly, remove intermediate element `dest` from templates match="riser" and match ="riser2" mode="recursive_js_enrichment"
       and replace by local variable
-   - remove test of existence of element `src` from template match ="component" mode="recursive_js_enrichment" (can replace by an initial assertion)
+   - Remove test of existence of element `src` from template match ="component" mode="recursive_js_enrichment" (can replace by an initial assertion)

+2. Recode js_foreign_key in "reference".
+Copy and edit the logic of the $tertiary_clause_constructor from xpath_enrichment..module.xslt.
+   Then, possibly take the `attribute_pair` logic back again.
+Possibly think of a better name for `attribuite_pair`.

+### Testing
+Generate and diff `chromatogram_analysis_record.ts`.
+The generate typescript should be identical to that generated before the change.